Small-api/smallapi/README.md

 ## Build APIs, Web services and cloud functions in minutes.

+Smallapi is a code plateform that helps developers to craft, build and deploy APIs to the cloud really fast.
+Built on top of Javascript and MongoDB, Smallapi significantly reduces the amount of code you need to write and therefore increases code quality and time to market.

 ### What SmallApi helps you?

 - **Design Data:** Configure flexible data models that meet your business needs.